Jeremy Pena Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 3.79 team ERA that ranks seventh among all league pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 78 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Blue Jays pitchers combine to allow 82 total home runs at a clip of 1.3 per game (third-most in baseball).

-- Manoah gets the start for the Blue Jays, his 13th of the season.
-He is 1-6 with a 5.46 ERA and 48 strikeouts in 57 2/3 innings pitched.
+- Gausman makes the start for the Blue Jays, his 13th of the season.
+He is 4-3 with a 2.76 ERA and 100 strikeouts through 75 2/3 innings pitched.

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty tossed four innings, surrendering two earned runs while allowing three hits.
+- In his most recent time out on Thursday against the Milwaukee Brewers, the righty threw 6 2/3 scoreless innings while surrendering five hits.

-- The 25-year-old has an ERA of 5.46, with 7.5 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .269 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.